 Join AND’s PACE Mentoring program that helps bridge employment gap for jobseekers and students with disability.

 Discover resources in AND’s Job Seeker’s toolkit.

 What is Professional Engineering Portfolio?

 GENG5010 Professional Engineering Portfolio is a 0-pt unit and a compulsory course requirement of the Bachelor of Engineering (Honours) and Master of Professional Engineering.
 You will be automatically enrolled in this unit in your final semester of studies.
 The only assessment item in this unit is your portfolio.

 The portfolio requires you to demonstrate:

 - successful completion of at least 450 hours of suitable exposure to professional practice and relevant engineering placement experience, and

-- demonstration of the attainment of the 16 Elements of Competency outlined in the Engineers Australia Stage 1 Competency Standard for Professional Engineer.
+- attainment of the 16 Elements of Competency outlined in the Engineers Australia Stage 1 Competency Standard for Professional Engineer.
 This is achieved by writing a small number of Career Episode Reports reflecting on your practicum and coursework experiences.

 More information on the format of the Portfolio and the Career Episode Reports is available under the LMS Organisation EMS-Student-Experience.